World Trade Organization

-The WTO facilitates trade in goods, services and intellectual property among participating countries by providing a framework for negotiating trade agreements, which usually aim to reduce or eliminate tariffs, quotas, and other restrictions; these agreements are signed by representatives of member governments and ratified by their legislatures.
-The WTO also administers independent dispute resolution for enforcing participants' adherence to trade agreements and resolving trade-related disputes.
-The organization prohibits discrimination between trading partners, but provides exceptions for environmental protection, national security, and other important goals.
+The WTO's primary functions are to provide a framework for negotiating trade agreements and to resolve trade disputes among its members.
+Its agreements, which are negotiated and signed by the majority of the world's trading nations and ratified in their parliaments, cover trade in goods, services, and intellectual property.
+The organization operates on the principle of non-discrimination—enshrined in the most-favoured-nation and national treatment provisions—but allows for exceptions for environmental protection, national security, and other objectives.

-The WTO is headquartered in Geneva, Switzerland.
-Its top decision-making body is the Ministerial Conference, which is composed of all member states and usually convenes biennially; consensus is emphasized in all decisions.
-Day-to-day functions are handled by the General Council, made up of representatives from all members.
-A Secretariat of over 600 personnel, led by the Director-General and four deputies, provides administrative, professional, and technical services.
-The WTO's annual budget is roughly 220 million USD, which is contributed by members based on their proportion of international trade.
+The WTO's highest decision-making body is the Ministerial Conference, which convenes biennially and makes decisions by consensus.
+Day-to-day business is managed by the General Council, composed of representatives from all member states.
+The organization is administered by a Secretariat led by the Director-General; since 2021, this position has been held by Ngozi Okonjo-Iweala of Nigeria.
+The WTO's annual budget is approximately 200 million USD, contributed by members based on their share of international trade.

-Studies show the WTO has boosted trade and reduced trade barriers.
-It has also influenced trade agreement generally; a 2017 analysis found that the vast majority of preferential trade agreements (PTAs) up to that point explicitly reference the WTO, with substantial portions of text copied from WTO agreements.
-Goal 10 of the United Nations Sustainable Development Goals also referenced WTO agreements as instruments of reducing inequality.
-However, critics contend that the benefits of WTO-facilitated free trade are not shared equally.
+Economic studies generally find that the WTO has boosted trade and reduced trade barriers.
+However, it has faced significant criticism.
+Critics argue that the benefits of WTO-facilitated free trade are not shared equally, that its agreements may disadvantage developing countries, and that commercial interests have been prioritised over environmental and labour concerns.
+The organization has also been central to major trade disputes and stalled negotiations, such as the Doha Development Round and the paralysis of its Appellate Body, which have raised questions about its future efficacy.

 History

-The WTO precursor General Agreement on Tariffs and Trade (GATT), was established by a multilateral treaty of 23 countries in 1947 after World War II in the wake of other new multilateral institutions dedicated to international economic cooperation—such as the World Bank (founded 1944) and the International Monetary Fund (founded 1944 or 1945).
-A comparable international institution for trade, named the International Trade Organization never started as the U.S. and other signatories did not ratify the establishment treaty, and so GATT slowly became a de facto international organization.
+The WTO precursor, General Agreement on Tariffs and Trade (GATT), was established by a multilateral treaty of 23 countries in 1947 after the end of World War II, in the wake of other new multilateral institutions dedicated to international economic cooperation—such as the World Bank (founded 1944) and the International Monetary Fund (founded 1944–1945).
+A comparable international institution for trade, named the International Trade Organization (ITO), never started, since the United States and other signatories did not ratify the establishment treaty, and so the GATT slowly became a de facto international organization.